Charles IV in his Hunting Clothes: Goya and the Bourbon kings

 Goya had earlier been court painter to Charles III, who was widely viewed as the more astute political operator of the pair.
-While not lacking intelligence, Carlos IV is broadly seen as an idler compared to his father; ultimately he was outmaneuvered by Napoleon at a time when he was more interested in sport and hunting than affairs of state.
+While not lacking intelligence, Carlos IV is broadly seen as an idler compared to his father; ultimately, he was outmanoeuvred by Napoleon at a time when he was more interested in sport and hunting than affairs of state.

 Goya had painted Charles III in 1780, when the artist himself was a young man.
 Although few of his thoughts survive for art historians, it is generally believed that the sentiment of later works such as Charles IV of Spain and His Family lend credence to the theory that he held his weakling King in little regard.
-Charles IV is rendered as portly and sightly confused, seemingly more suited to the role of country gentleman than regal, absolute head.
+Charles IV is rendered as portly and slightly confused, seemingly more suited to the role of a country gentleman than a regal, absolute head of state.